yjg30737/pyqt-frameless-window/README.md

 * Supports PyQt5, PySide2, PySide6
 * User can make it enable/disable to move, resize
 * Supports QWidget, QDialog, QMainWindow
-* Support title bar (very basic-looking buttons in v0.0.73)
+* Support title bar.
+You can decide either show or hide it.

 ## Note
 I have no macOS and Linux to test so i couldn't manage to support them as well.